can-lehmann/owlkettle/docs/installation.md

 Then, you'll need to use a toolchain with essential binaries as compilers, linkers and the `pkg-config` as well.

-There are 2 noteworthy toolchain provided by the MSYS2:
+There are 2 noteworthy toolchain provided by the MSYS2, choose one of them to install:

 A) `CLANG64`: the recommended one for Nim